Spectrum Analyzer

 FFT Size (Frequency Resolution)

-- Higher numbers (e.g., 131072, 1M): Frequency resolution becomes finer, making it easier to distinguish fine peaks, but the response time becomes slower.
+- Higher numbers (e.g., 131072, 1M): High megapixel (high resolution) state.
+The frequency scale becomes finer, making it easier to distinguish dense peaks.
+However, just as taking a high-res photo requires a longer "exposure time," the graph's response speed becomes slower.

 - Usually, a value between